Loading

 Listed buildings

-There are 4 buildings with NZHPT Category II listing -
+Lichfield has four buildings with NZHPT Category II listing -

 • Listed on 5 September 1985 were -

-• List Number 4235 - brick water tower, close to the Stone Store, was built at the station to store up to 6,000 imp gal (27,000 L) of water and deliver it to steam engines.
+• List Number 4235 - brick water tower, close to the Stone Store, was built at the station to store up to 6,000 imp gal (27,000 L) of water and deliver it to steam locomotives.
 It was pumped about 90 ch (1.8 km) and raised about 100 ft (30 m) from Ngutuwera Creek, with a Blake hydraulic ram.
 The water also supplied the township.
 The pipes have been removed, but a stone shed for the intake valves remains.

 • 4236 former Skimming Factory at 831 Lichfield Road was built of totara in 1910 for the NZ Dairy Association.
 It ran for three seasons until home separation was adopted.
 It was converted to a house in 1923.